dime-coin/electrum-docs/faq.rst

 How secure is the seed?
 -----------------------

-The seed phrase created by Electrum has 132 bits of entropy.
-This means that it provides the same level of security as a Bitcoin private key (of length 256 bits).
+The seed phrase created by Electrum-Dime has 132 bits of entropy.
+This means that it provides the same level of security as a Dimecoin private key (of length 256 bits).
 Indeed, an elliptic curve key of length n provides n/2 bits of security.